solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ```
 # Module summary

-This module augmented your understanding of Flexible Server through
+This module augmented an understanding of Flexible Server through
 practical examples of how modern applications access Flexible Server.
-Flexible Server, unlike Single Server, supports all MySQL clients.
-You
+Flexible Server, unlike Single Server, supports all standard MySQL
-also applied the theoretical Azure concepts of the prior module to
+clients.
+Previously presented information Microsoft Azure deployment
-provision a Flexible Server instance to run the included code examples.
+tools and concepts were utilized to provision a Flexible Server instance
+to run the included code examples.

+In the next section, a sample application will be provided as a starting
+point and an entire developer journey will be explored using all
+concepts discussed thusfar to show the progression of a modernization of
+how MySQL applications can be accomplished.

-# End to End application development
+# 04 / End to End application development

-Now that you have a development environment setup, it is time to explore
+With a configured development environment available, it is time to
-the various options you have to deploy your application and its
+explore the various options available when deploying an application and
-corresponding MySQL database.
+its corresponding MySQL database.

-This will start with a typical classic deployment where you deploy your
+The journey will start with a typical classic deployment where the
-application to a web server and a database server on a physical or
+deploymost occurs with a typical web and database server on a `physical`
-virtualized host operating system.
-Next, explore the evolution of the
+or `virtualized` host operating system.
+Next, explore the evolution of
-potential deployment options from a simple web app deployed to a App
+the potential deployment options from a simple web app deployed to a App
-Service to complex progression ending with your application running as
+Service to a complex progression ending with the application running as
 containers in Azure Kubernetes Service (AKS) with Azure Database for
-MySQL hosting your database.
+MySQL hosting the database.

 ## Development evolution